-2020 – Israel is still leaving the handicapped behind
+2020 – Israel is still leaving the people with disabilities behind

 |On the occasion of the International Day of People with Disabilities, Yuval Wagner, founder of Access Israel , in an article on the state of accessibility in Israel|

 By Yuval Wagner, Founder and President, Access Israel

 I learned the meaning of house arrest on my own flesh.

 Corona introduced all Israeli citizens to the meaning of house arrest, experiencing the tension between the desire to leave home to go shopping or go to work and between the fact that it was forbidden.
 They experienced, for just a moment, what the thousands of disabled individuals in Israel go through every day.

 Over the last two decades I have been leading an accessibility revolution for people with disabilities through Access Israel.
 On the one hand, we have made great progress but, on the other hand, there is still a long road ahead.